sizzlebop/weather-widget/README.md

 - Safari (latest)
 - Edge (latest)

+## 🔒 Privacy

+The widget only collects weather data for the specified location.
+No personal data is stored or transmitted beyond what's necessary for weather functionality.

-## 📜 License
+## 📄 License

-MIT License - feel free to use this in your projects!
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## ⚡ Performance

+The widget is lightweight and optimized for performance:

+- Minimal dependencies
+- Efficient animations
+- Lazy loading of weather data
+- Caching of API responses

+## 🐛 Troubleshooting

+**Widget shows "Enter Location"**

+- Verify your API key is correct
+- Check your location input
+- Ensure your API key is activated

+**Animations not showing**

+- Check if JavaScript is enabled
+- Verify browser compatibility
+- Clear browser cache

-## 💬 Support
+## 📧 Support

-If you encounter any issues or have questions, please open an issue in the repository.
+For support, please open an issue in the GitHub repository or contact the maintainers.

+---

+Made with ❤️ by pinkpixel